aegiacometti/netor/docs/how_to_use.rst

     customer,site,dev_name,dev_ip,os,userid,passwd,salt_proxy_required

-8. All the scripts log on screen and also on a logging file located at ``./netor/log``
+8. All the netor scripts log on screen and also on a logging file located at ``./netor/log``

+9. Ansible and SaltStack make the device backups to their directories:

+    ``./netor/ansible/backup``
+    ``./netor/salt/backup``

+I left them in different locations just to be able to see the differences in action.

+10. You will see at the DB that each device has a last setting named "Salt Proxy Requiered".

+This is a core feature of salt, it means that it will have a process in constant connection to the remote device.
+This will allow you to execute commands on it super fast since it doesn't require to go through the login process, since it is already connected, and on the other hand it keep in an internal DB/like cache all the facts, arps, IPs, and some others things about the device, and you don't even have to worry about installing and managing a DB software like any other tool in the market require.
+You will learn how cool it that about SaltStack and is a big difference with Ansible.
+In fact, Ansible is beautiful, but SaltStack take thing to another level.

+Later on i will talk about the SaltStack event-bus, wow that is sooo cool too.

-9. That is it.
+11. That is it.
 Now start "playing" with Ansible and SaltStack.